 SSAS pensions offer the same tax benefits as other occupational pension schemes.
 For member contributions, basic rate taxpayers get a 25% tax top up, while higher rate taxpayers can claim additional relief on their tax return.
 On top of this, most assets and investments within the scheme have no tax liability, and any commercial property in the scheme is exempt from capital gains tax on the final sale.

 There’s no need to go through a pension provider, so you save on its annual management and administration fees.

 SSAS pensions are sometimes also known as ‘family pensions’.
 This is because non-employee family members can join, and the SSAS can also hold assets in trust and pay benefits to families long after the original members have passed.
 As a pension, it’s also protected from company and personal creditors.

-Another benefit is that companies can take out a loan from their SSAS pension to fund their business, at an interest rate of 1.5%.
+Another benefit is that companies can take out a loan from their SSAS pension to fund their business.
+The minimum interest rate prescribed by legislation is 1 per cent above the average of the base lending rates of six leading high street banks.
 This reduces reliance on banks and their related charges.

 Here are the main limitations and potential drawbacks of this kind of scheme.

 No more than 11 members can join an SSAS pension scheme.